redis-collections/redis-collections/docs/index.rst

 Usage
 =====

-To get started, import one of the collections and use it store some data:
+To get started, import one of the collections and use it to store some data:

     >>> from redis_collections import Dict
     >>> d = Dict()